OSLL/mdbci/README.md

 ```
 sudo yum install -y fuse-libs fuse
 ```

-* fuse-libs - additional fuse libraries for CentOS
-* libfuse2 - additional fuse libraries for Ubuntu and Debian

 You also may need to add current user to the `fuse` user group in case you are getting `fuse: failed to open /dev/fuse: Permission denied` error.